Speech therapy evaluations are common when someone is seeking out medical services.

 Cognitive speech therapy serves as an important step towards identifying whether an individual is experiencing age-related cognitive changes or something else.

 A speech therapist can design a treatment plan if an initial speech therapy evaluation reveals weaknesses in cognitive health.
 Treatment plans may include cognitive brain exercises, compensatory strategies, and ongoing education for the individual and any others who may be affected, such as family members and/or caregivers.

-Speech therapists can also provide differential diagnoses between a cognitive disorder and a language disorder.
-It is true that word retrieval can be affected by cognitive changes, but it can also be the result of a patient suffering from aphasia, which affects the production of words and language.
-A person with aphasia may seem to be confused because they cannot recall words or names of familiar people and places.
-For example, they may not be able to recall what they had for breakfast because they cannot think of the word “muffin.”
-It is important to differentiate these impairments in order to guide treatment strategies and lead to better outcomes for both patients and caregivers.
+Speech therapists are also able to distinguish between cognitive disorders versus language disorders.
+While word retrieval can be affected by cognitive changes, it can also be the result of something not considered a cognitive disorder, such as aphasia, a condition that can occur after a brain injury, like a stroke.
+A person with aphasia may appear to have a cognitive disorder because they are confused and cannot recall words or names of familiar people and places.
+It is important to differentiate between cognitive and language disorders to guide treatment strategies appropriately and consequently, lead to better outcomes for individuals.

 Cognitive speech therapy is important to best understand the cause of various symptoms that an older adult may be experiencing, such as communication breakdowns or abnormal behaviors.
 By speaking with a speech therapist, individuals can better maintain or regain their independence.

 “Speech pathologists are ready to help make life better for patients and their families.
 They’re also covered by Medicare.”

 Contact SALMON today to learn more information about how to get in touch with a speech therapist.